Ruqsana2504/Project/inventory-service/docs/TRADEOFFS.md

 InventoryService (Proxy)
 │
 ├── reserveStockWithRetry()
 │ │
 │ └── reserveStock() ❌ bypasses proxy
 │
 └── @Transactional NOT applied

+Maven 4+ does not support h2 db console, so used Maven 3+ for testing with H2 database console.